2023 MIPS Step-by-Step Guide

 Example:

-Dr. Smith works in a practice of 10 clinicians (considered a small practice).
-The practice has selected 2 medium weighted activities to complete (activities completed by a practice can be attested to by an individual or group).
+Dr. Smith (small practice Special Status) has selected 2 medium weighted activities to complete (activities completed by a practice can be attested to by an individual or group).

 (1 medium activity x 20 points) + (1 medium activity x 20 points) = 40 category points